2012-2013 Undergraduate & Graduate Catalog

 - Foreign-born applicants should be able to communicate well in English.
 Minimal scores of TOEFL 600 or equivalent computer-based TOEFL are expected.

-- International students must have at least 30 hours of higher education coursework taken at an established and accredited U.S. institution.
+- International students must have at least 30 hours of higher education coursework taken at an established & accredited U.S. institution.
 USMLE scores and foreign GPA calculations are handled on a case-by-case basis.

 Demonstration of completion of the 103 credits in the professional curriculum is required for the student to be granted the M.P.A.S. degree.
 General graduate academic policies and regulations can be found elsewhere in this catalog or in the Grand Valley State University graduate bulletin.

-In addition, for each PAS course or a discrete unit of instruction in the professional curriculum, a minimum proficiency level is described in each course syllabus.
-A minimum of a grade "B" is required for passing all PAS courses, Additionally, the student's overall GPA must never drop below the 3.0 or "B" minimum in any semester or the student may be placed on academic probation or dismissed from the PAS program.
+In addition, for each PAS course or a discrete unit of instruction in the professional curriculum, a minimum proficiency level of 80 percent on all evaluation as described in course syllabus is required.
+A minimum of a grade "B" is required for passing all PAS courses, however, the GPA must never drop below the 3.0 or "B" minimum in any semester or the student may be placed on academic probation or dismissed from the PAS program.

 The following program is available: